You must pass two NCEES-administered examinations on the path to licensure as a Professional Engineer in Florida.

-Results for the CBT exams are released by NCEES within 10 business days.
+Results for the CBT exams are typically released by NCEES within 10 business days.

-Register for the PE exam through your MyNCEES account.
+Register and schedule the PE exam through your MyNCEES account.
 (You do not have to apply first with FBPE.)
 You can take the PE exam once per testing window and no more than three times during a 12-month period.

 - NCEES Examinee Guide